Maria Fearing

-Maria Fearing (1838–1937) was an American teacher and missionary, most famous for her work in Congo.
+Maria Fearing (July 26, 1838 – May 23, 1937) was an American teacher and missionary, most famous for her work in the Congo Free State.

 Life

-Maria Fearing was born in slavery near Gainesville, Alabama in 1838, to Mary and Jesse, on the Oak Hill plantation of William O. Winston, in whose home she worked as a nanny and house servant for 30 years.
-After the end of slavery, she learned to read and write at the age of 33.
+Maria Fearing was born in slavery near Gainesville, Alabama in 1838, to Mary and Jesse, on the Oak Hill plantation of William O. Winston, in whose home she worked as a nanny and house slave for 30 years.
+After the end of slavery in the United States, she learned to read and write at the age of 33.
 She went on to graduate from the Freedman's Bureau School in Talladega and qualified as a teacher, and worked in Anniston.